 - Questions you may have to make you a stronger reporter on this subject matter (there are no dumb questions!)

 We can facilitate an in-service for your newsroom on:

 - Myths, stereotypes, and other pitfalls prevalent in reporting on sexual abuse/harassment/assault

-- Best practices in reporting on sexual violence
+- Best practices in reporting on sexualized violence

-- Why we believe good journalism is integral to shifting the social culture and norms related to sexual violence
+- Why we believe good journalism is integral to shifting the social culture and norms related to sexualized violence

 - Answering any questions you may have with the goal of making you/your newsroom a stronger reporter on this subject matter

 Our policies dictate that we cannot comment on:

 - Confirming if someone is/was an SSAIC client

 - Cases before the court